← All Posts

 After years of getting this wrong (and having it done wrong to me), I've landed on three elements that make feedback actually land:

-1. Acknowledge the Intent
+1. Acknowledge the intent

 Before you tell someone what to change, acknowledge what they were trying to do.
 This isn't about being nice — it's about showing you actually read and understood their approach before dismissing it.